 - There is no fee to apply to Tulane.
 You can apply either with Tulane’s own application or the Universal College Application.

-- Tulane provides a large number of scholarships.
+- To conclude, Tulane provides a large number of scholarships.
 Applicants are automatically considered for partial-tuition merit scholarships ranging from $8,000-$27,000/year.
 Additionally, 30 students receive community service scholarships of $5,000 or $15,000/year, and there are two types of full-tuition merit scholarships that are awarded to approximately 170 students.
 The community service and full-tuition merit scholarships require separate applications.

-Watch this video to learn more about what makes Tulane University special.
+Learn more about what makes Tulane University special.
 If you want more information, see Cara Ray’s blog post on her visit to Tulane in 2011.